palantir/gradle-conjure/README.md

 ### Service dependencies

-To help consumers correlate generated Conjure API artifacts with a real server that implements this API, gradle-conjure supports embedding optional 'service dependencies' in generated artifacts.
+To help consumers correlate generated Conjure API artifacts with a real server that implements this API, the `com.palantir.conjure` plugin supports embedding optional 'service dependencies' in generated artifacts.

 This information can be defined using the `serviceDependencies` extension on your API project.
 You must specify the 'group' and 'name' of the server that implements this API, along with a minimum, maximum and recommended version for the server.